guprwanda/trunkclub.github.io/source/_posts/2013-02-13-when-life-gives-you-racks.md

 ---
 layout: post
 title: When Life Gives You Racks....
+author: author: Joel Ash
 tags:
 ---
 build standing pairing stations.

 Who am I?

 Let me start this post by introducing myself.
-I’ve been a Software Engineer at Trunk Club for a little over six months and previous to that I was a Senior Software Engineer at DRW Trading.
+I’ve been a Software Engineer at [Trunk Club](http://trunkclub.com/) for a little over six months and previous to that I was a Senior Software Engineer at [DRW Trading](http://drw.com/).
 In addition to these full-time jobs I’ve also been involved in a few side projects.

 I attended the University of Michigan where I received my degree in computer science.
 After I graduated there in the winter of 2007 I moved to Chicago to do what any other recent college graduate does, start my career, which is when I started at DRW.